ideal-lab5/idn-docs/docs/Protocol Reference/pulse_ingestion.md

 #### Setup Phase: Shamir's Secret Sharing

 The protocol setup phases relies threshold secret sharing techniques to produce shares known to League of Entropy nodes such that, given at least a threshold of signatures on some message $M$, we can obtain a signature on $M$ that can be verified with the beacon's master public key.
 Here, we present a simplified version of the Drand DKG ceremony as basic Shamir's secret sharing.
 The goal of the DKG is to ensure that an adversary must corrupt above some threshold of nodes in order to corrupt the system.
-In our case, as long as there are $0 < t \leq n$ uncorrupted nodes, then the protocol can continue successfully.w
+In our case, as long as there are $0 < t \leq n$ uncorrupted nodes, then the protocol can continue successfully.

 1. A trusted dealer chooses some $sk \xleftarrow{R} \mathbb{Z}_p^*$ and $f(x) = sk + a_1 x + ... + a_tx^t$ where $0 < t \leq n$, $a_i \xleftarrow{R} \mathbb{Z}_p$
 2. The dealer computes $u_i := f(i) \in \mathbb{Z}_p$ for $i = 1, ..., n$ and distributes a share $u_i$ to worker $W_i$.